oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 #### Events

-What events should be reported when using this feature.
+Event logs will be created when command tasks (*TaskInfo*) are created.

 ### Dependencies / Related Features and Projects